G-Global Homotopy Theory and Algebraic K-Theory: toc toc G -global homotopy theory via diagram spaces

 Finally, the essential image of $(\blank)_\bullet$ consists precisely of those $G$-$\mathcal I$-simplicial sets that are flat, i.e.~whose underlying $I$-simplicial sets are globally cofibrant. \end{lemma}

-As an upshot of this, we can now very easily prove the following alternative description of the $G$-global weak equivalences of $G$-$I$-simplical sets, that will become useful at several points later:
+As an upshot of this, we can now very easily prove the following alternative description of the $G$-global weak equivalences of $G$-$I$-simplicial sets, that will become useful at several points later:

 \begin{thm} {G-global weak equivalence@$G$-global weak equivalence!in G-I-SSet@in $\cat{$\bm G$-$\bm{I}$-SSet}$} The following are equivalent for a map $f$ in $\cat{$\bm G$-$\bm I$-SSet}$: \begin{enumerate} \item $f$ is a $G$-global weak equivalence in $\cat{$\bm G$-$\bm{I}$-SSet}$. \item $f(\omega)$ is a $G$-global weak equivalence in $\cat{$\bm{\mathcal M}$-$\bm G$-SSet}$. \item $\mathcal I\times_If$ is a $G$-global weak equivalence in $\cat{$\bm G$-$\bm{\mathcal I}$-SSet}$. \item $E\mathcal M\times_{\mathcal M} f(\omega)$ is a $G$-global weak equivalence in $\cat{$\bm{E\mathcal M}$-$\bm G$-SSet}$. \end{enumerate} \end{thm}